About Romania Self Drive 5 - The Grand Tour

 Ask about our fabulous bonus offers when you book this package with us:

 On arrival into Bucharest International Airport we will provide a private transfer to your hotel in Bucharest.
 Bucharest is one of the least known European capitals, yet the sixth largest European city by population.
 Today (or tomorrow, depending upon your flight arrival time) we can include a tour of Bucharest, with stops on the way for a better look at the monuments and historical buildings.
 A visit to the outstanding open air Village Museum, see the Arc de Triomphe, drive along Calea Victoriei, stop in Palace Square, a place full of history, see the iconic Athenaeum, the Revolution Square, the monumental Parliament Palace, the University Square with the University building and the National Theatre opposite.
 Afterwards, stroll around the narrow streets of the historic quarter, one of the most popular leisure districts.

 As part of your introduction to the country we can also arrange a traditional Romanian dinner at Caru cu bere restaurant, emblematic of the glittering Bucharest Belle Epoque.
 Afterwards, private transfer to your accommodation.

-Deliver hire car and drive to Constanta on the highway.
+Collect hire car and drive east towards the Black Sea, to Constanta, on the highway.
 In Constanta visit the Roman Mosaic, the Hunchiar Mosque, Genoese Lighthouse, Archaelogical Park, Roman City Wall and the Victory Monument.
 Recommend lunch in Ovidiu Square.